AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/video.md

    For best results, use the tool in Internet Explorer 9 or above, Google Chrome, or Safari.

    In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then select **[!UICONTROL Load]**.
 See [Obtain a URL for an Asset](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
-Internet Explorer, Chrome, or Safari can then natively play back the video.-->
+Internet Explorer, Chrome, or Safari can then natively play back the video. -->

 Siga as instruções na tela de um site para criar e salvar o arquivo WebVTT.
 Quando terminar, copie o conteúdo do arquivo de legenda e cole-o em um editor de texto sem formatação e salve-o com uma extensão de nome de arquivo VTT.